mroonga/mroonga/doc/source/install/others.md

 Here are optional tools.

-- [sudo](http://www.gratisoft.us/sudo/) for installing built Mroonga.
+- `sudo` for installing built Mroonga

 ### Libraries